-Service Based Link Selection with Two Interfaces on Each End
+Example - Service-Based Link Selection with Two Interfaces on Each End

-In the scenario below, the local and peer Security Gateways each have two external interfaces for VPN traffic.
+In the scenario below, the local and peer Security Gateways each have two external interfaces for VPN traffic - eth0 and eth1.

-In this example, interface eth1 of both Security Gateways is dedicated to HTTP and FTP traffic.
-All other traffic is routed to interface eth0.
+In this example, the interface eth1 of both Security Gateways is dedicated to HTTP and FTP traffic.
+All other traffic is routed to the interface eth0.

-If the available link through eth1 stops responding to RDP probing, HTTP and FTP traffic will fail over to eth0.
-It is possible to specify that HTTP and FTP traffic should only be routed through eth1 even if the link through eth1 stops responding.
-Specify this by including the dont\failover flag when editing the Service Based Link Selection configuration file.
+If the available link through the interface ethl stops responding to RDP probing, HTTP and FTP traffic will fail over to the interface ethl.

+It is possible to specify that HTTP and FTP traffic should only be routed through the interface eth1 even if the link through the interface eth1 stops responding.
+Specify this by including the string "dont_failover" when editing the \$FWDIR/conf/vpn_service_based_routing.conf file.

-All other traffic that is not HTTP or FTP will be routed through eth0.
-If the link through eth0 stops responding to RDP probing, all traffic will be routed through eth1.
+All other traffic that is not HTTP or FTP will be routed through the interface eth0.
+If the link through the interface eth0 stops responding to RDP probing, all traffic will be routed through the interface eth1.

-The Service Based Link Selection configuration file for this environment should appear as follows:
+The Service-Based Link Selection configuration file for this environment should look like this: